klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

     .collect(Collectors.toList());
 ```

-Additionally, if we are interested only in a limited number of results, placing `limit()` as early as possible can prevent unnecessary computation on remaining elements.
+Additionally, if we are interested only in a limited number of results, placing the `limit` operation as early as possible can prevent unnecessary computation on remaining elements.

 ```java
 Set<String> words = Set.of("ab", "abcd", "efgh", "cd", "klmn");